sardorboboshov/sardorboboshov/README.md

-- 👋 Hi, I’m @sardorboboshov
+- Hi, I’m @sardorboboshov
-- 👀 I’m interested in Backend development and AI
+- I’m interested in Data Analytics&Engineering and Machine Learning
 - Also, I'm interested in solving leetcode problems, [Leetcode](https://leetcode.com/techlead_uz/)
-- 📫 How to reach me -Telegram->@techlead_uz, [Linkedin](https://www.linkedin.com/in/sardorboboshov/)
+- How to reach me -Telegram->@techlead_uz, [Linkedin](https://www.linkedin.com/in/sardorboboshov/)

 <!---
 sardorboboshov/sardorboboshov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.